magedhelmy1/web/_posts/2020-05-09-sorting-techniques.md

 How to calculate the asymptotic time complexity of the above algorithms?
 Generally, by calculating how many times a statement will execute when the data doubles.
 WE calculate the rate of growth of time in respect to the input size.

+## Merge Sort
+The input array is divided several times, sorted and then they are combined and merged back together.
+That is O(nlog(n)) in time complexity which is known as linearithmic.
+It is the same with best, average or worse scenario since the amount of operations are still the same.
+For space complexity, the number of levels represents the recursion, if we double the data, we need one more level of recursion, therefore, the stack will increase logarithmically.
+So the stack has O(log n) space complexity but the auxiliary array has O(n) linear space complexity, since you need temporary stacks to hold the array.
+Since linear complexity is bigger, than the space complexity of merge sort is linear.